fpco/cache-s3/README.md

 _Read more on terraform if you'd like to avoid manual work in getting everything setup_:
 [terraform.io](https://www.terraform.io/intro/index.html))

-### Downloading an executable
+### Downloading the executable

 For every released version of `cache-s3` there will be an executable [uploaded to github](https://github.com/fpco/cache-s3/releases) for Windows, Linux and Mac OS.

-Linux binary is build on Ubuntu, but might work on others.  although in order for it to work [gmp](https://gmplib.org/) might need installed, which can be quickly installed on ubuntu `apt-get install libgmp-dev`.
+Linux binary is build on Ubuntu, but might work on others.
+In order for it to work, though, [gmp](https://gmplib.org/) might need to be installed, which can be quickly done on Ubuntu `apt-get install libgmp-dev`.

-Here are examples on how to get `cahce-s3` into your CI environment:
+Here are some examples on how to get `cache-s3` into your CI environment:

 * Linux and Mac